corptoolkit/counterflowpos/README.md

-# counterflowpos
+# CounterFlowPos Lite
 CounterFlowPOS Lite is a standalone Windows 10 or 11 POS &amp; Order management Application, handles Complex Menus, Shift Scheduling &amp; ClockIn/Clockout, Ingredients and Recipe Tracking .
 Just download the zip installer, register and setup!
 For a limited time it can be used Free.

-# CounterFlowPOS - Installation Guide
+# CounterFlowPOS Lite- Installation Guide

 ## System Requirements